cherdt/fail2ban-blocklist/ansible/README.md

 # Ansible playbook for fail2ban-blocklist

+The target for install/uninstall is localhost.
+You can change the target(s) by editing the hosts file.

 ## Install

 Run the playbook to install the fail2ban blocklist integration.
 This will install fail2ban if it is not already present: